adithyarao3103/Visitor-Counter/readme.md

 ### `/increment?name=countername`

 Increments the counter `countername` by 1.

+This comes with a multiple request protection, so you can't increment the counter more than once per minute, per ip-address.
+This is to prevent spamming of increment by some compilation reloads or in similar cases.
+It will also keep in check that the counter value is not manipulated by multiple reloads of the page by the same device.

-This will also return the SVG of the counter, to be used in places where you need to increment and show the count in the same place.
+This route will also return the SVG of the counter, useful in cases where you need to increment and show the count in the same place.

 Use this route in a hidden iframe if you want to only increment the counter and not display it.